danchoi/kindlefodder/README.md

 APIs into Kindle ebooks that are easy to navigate and a pleasure to read.

-Here are two example Kindle ebooks generated with docs_on_kindle.
+Here are a few example Kindle ebooks generated with docs_on_kindle.
 You can download them and transfer them to your Kindle via USB.

 ### Heroku Guide